 - Kathrine van den Bogert, "The Anthropology of Muslim Women, Islam, and Gender: Beyond "Everyday Islam"." - An van Raemdonck, "Gender-Conservative Religion in a Comparative and Interdisciplinary Perspective." - Jasmijn Rana, "Gender, Religion and Kickboxing: The Empowerment-Paradigm in Sport Participation." - Elisabetta Costa, "The Morality of Pre-Marital Romances: Social Media, Flirting and Love in Southeast Turkey." - Anna Fedele, "Confirming and Challenging Traditional Gender Roles on the Way to Fátima."
-11:00 - 11:15 Coffee 11:15 -12: 15 Roundtable and discussion with participants: Precarity and gender in academia Convenors: Iris Busschers (Groningen), Kim Knibbe (Groningen) In this round table discussion, we ask various academics from within anthropology and outside the discipline to reflect on the themes of precarity and gender in academia, to enable an exploration and exchange of experiences with these issues across the diverse contexts of the participants.
-During this session, we will work towards creating a document listing the threats to gender equality and academic integrity that we perceive to exist in current academic practice and conditions, and the measures we think are necessary to work on improving both.
-This document can be made available to anyone via the EASA and LOVA webpages, to provide a basis for campaigning at local and national levels.
-13:30- 15:15 Sex education in the Netherlands, reports from the field (round table discussion) Convenor: Jelle Wiering (Groningen) Speakers: Lieke Schrijvers, Rachel Galama, Nikki Eleveld, Marijke Naezer This panel focuses on the stories and experiences of Dutch sex educators in their sex educations.
+11:00 - 11:15 Coffee 11:15 -12: 15 Roundtable and discussion with participants: Precarity and gender in academia Chair: Brenda Bartelink Speakers: Kim Knibbe, Mary Counihan and Rachel Spronk In this round table discussion, various academics from within anthropology and outside the discipline reflect on the themes of precarity and gender in academia, to enable an exploration and exchange of experiences with these issues across the diverse contexts of the participants.
+During this session, we ask your input to create a document listing the threats to gender equality and academic integrity that we perceive to exist in current academic practice and conditions, and what measures you think should be taken to address these threats.
+This will create a working document to be developed further during the EASA conference, that can serve as the basis for lobbying activities.
+12:15 - 13:30 Lunch 13:30- 15:15 Sex education in the Netherlands, reports from the field (round table discussion) Convenor: Jelle Wiering (Groningen) Speakers: Lieke Schrijvers, Rachel Galama, Nikki Eleveld, Marijke Naezer This panel focuses on the stories and experiences of Dutch sex educators in their sex educations.
 What do sex educators, in their educations for youth but also parents, observe to be important issues to pay attention to?
 On what levels do they deem their sex education particularly successful and necessary?
 What are prevalent misunderstandings of sex commonly shared among people they encounter and how have they come about?
 What are the difficult parts of teaching about sex, and how do these educators deal with these?
 How have the educations changed the educators themselves personally in their own lives?
 And, how might sex educations perhaps be improved?
 Exploring such questions, this panel aims to present a qualitative perspective of sex education, highlighting actual stories and experiences of educators rather than the more commonly seen emphasis on quantitative data.
 In doing so, the panel not only adds an interesting qualitative account to a topic that is mainly approached quantitatively, it also provides us with a lens to zoom in on the encounters and interactions between discourses and individuals.
-15:15- 15:30 coffee 15:30- 17:15 Gender, race, religion.
+15:15-15:30 coffee 15:30- 17:00 Gender, race, religion.
 National(ist) conversations, transnational scholarship (open session) Convenor: Kim Knibbe (Groningen), discussant: Erin Wilson This panel invites anthropologists from different parts of Europe to summarize the debates on migration going on everywhere in Europe, highlighting how gender, racialisation and religion play in a role in these debates, but also which political parties, civil society actors etc.. take up more critical positions.
 This can then provide a starting point to think through strategies for public interventions by anthropologists.
 Speakers: